East Riding of Yorkshire

-The East Riding of Yorkshire, or simply East Riding or East Yorkshire, is a ceremonial county and unitary authority area in the Yorkshire and the Humber region of England.
-It borders North Yorkshire to the north and west, South Yorkshire to the south-west, and Lincolnshire to the south.
+The East Riding of Yorkshire, often abbreviated to the East Riding or East Yorkshire, is a ceremonial county in the Yorkshire and the Humber region of England.
+It borders North Yorkshire to the north and west, South Yorkshire to the south-west, and Lincolnshire to the south across the Humber Estuary.
+The city of Kingston upon Hull is the largest settlement.